| Previous | Contents | Index |

 PMDF delete the message part.
 If the converter command returns the

-, then PMDF will delete
+completion status PMDF__FORCEDELETE, then PMDF will delete

 that message part.
-See PMDF_COM:pmdf_err.h
+See PMDF_COM:pmdf_err.h for the

-definition of PMDF__FORCEDELETE
+definition of PMDF__FORCEDELETE.

 This may be useful when it is desired to delete parts conditionally,